Hexagram 17隨Following

 — Legge (1882)

 Line 5 is the ruler line and the hexagram's most concise statement.
 Four characters: 孚于嘉,吉 — sincerity directed at what is excellent, fortune.
 The line is the only place in the hexagram where the ruler's own posture is named, and the hexagram is unambiguous.
 The ruler does not coerce followership; the ruler does not engineer loyalty; the ruler does not gather adherents by performance.
-The ruler 孚, holds sincerity, and directs it at 嘉, what is genuinely excellent — the actor whose work is most worth supporting, the direction whose merit is real, the standard whose elevation is structurally upstream.
+The ruler 孚, holds sincerity, and directs it at 嘉, what is genuinely excellent — the person whose work is most worth supporting, the direction whose merit is real, the standard whose elevation is structurally upstream.
 The fortune is unqualified.

 拘係之,乃從維之。王用亨于西山。